 - US Vice President Mike Pence tells persecuted Christians: 'We stand with you'

-World Council of Churches condemns lethal attack in Jerusalem
+Pope Francis and World Council of Churches condemn terror attack in Barcelona

 Russian Revolution centenary a time to recall martyrs to communism: Catholic Church in Moscow